 However, first of all, have a guess at how much more thread you're likely to need.
-If you had a lot of thread left over last time when you reached the end, you won't need to cut quite that much this time.
+If you had a lot of thread left over last time when you reached the end, you won't need quite that much this time.
 It's better having too much than not enough, though, to avoid joins, as long as it's a length you can work with without repeatedly getting tangled.
 You'll need about the same amount again as you've already used so far, so that you've got enough to reinforce your work by stitching through it all again after you've finished.
-If your bracelet is not yet the size you require, you'll need a longer thread now than the length you started with.